senecajs/senecajs.org/src/pages/tutorials/index.md

 This is a simple networking game implemented as a mobile web app.
 Its purpose is to serve as an example of a real app, built with Node.js, Sencha Touch, and Seneca.
 As such, it has non-trivial functionality, and there are some warts and hacks.
 Decide for yourself if this set of tools is right for you.
 See the repo at [Well!][].

 ### nodezoo
-This is the nodezoo.com project, a search engine for Node.js modules.
+nodezoo is a search engine for Node.js modules.
 The nodezoo search engine is an example of a real-world service built using Node.js microservices.
 Each microservice is published in its own GitHub repository.
 The code base is intended to be used as a larger-scale example and as a starting point for your own projects.
 See the repo at [nodezoo][].

 [Sample projects]: /tutorials/#samples
 [Logging with Seneca]: /tutorials/logging-with-seneca.html